Nuclear Power for Missions Beyond the Grid

 Tactical Power for High Energy Mobile Vehicles

-Rapid Temporary Power for Construction, Mining Sites
+Temporary Power for Construction, Mining Sites

 UMR-500 (Electric power up to 500 kW per unit)